RadioHead

 The configured interrupt pin connected to this instance.

-Definition: RH_RF69.h:1018
+Definition RH_RF69.h:1018

 static uint8_t _interruptCount